felipegollnick/QatarGollnick22-PowerBI/README.md

 # QatarGollnick22
-A World Cup Predictions Game developed on Power BI (you could also call it a betting game but that's less charming)
+A World Cup Predictions Game developed on Power BI

+_(you could also call it "a betting game" but that's less charming)_

 ![Qatar Gollnick 22](https://i.ibb.co/cFzwYcB/formul-rio-google.png)